The stationary and quasi-stationary properties of neutral multi-type branching process diffusions: Comparison with numerical simulation for types

+where $\log\lambda = -0.025$, and thus mean number of offspring per parent $\lambda = \sigma^2 \approx 0.9753$.
 To compute the principal eigenvector of $P(m, i; n, j)$ a cutoff $m_{\rm max} = 160$ is implemented on total population size.
-With $\alpha = -\tfrac{1}{2}$, the corresponding cutoff on the diffusion limit population size is $x_{\rm max} = m_{\rm max} \log \lambda/(\alpha\sigma^2) \approx 7.8$, so that truncation of the exponential density Eq.~(\ref{gExponential}) removes a fraction no more than $e^{-7.8} \approx 0.0004$ of the total probability.
+With $\alpha = -\tfrac{1}{2}$, the corresponding cutoff on the diffusion limit population size is $x_{\rm max} = m_{\rm max} \log \lambda/(\alpha\sigma^2) \approx 8.2$, so that truncation of the exponential density Eq.~(\ref{gExponential}) removes a fraction no more than $e^{-8.2} \approx 0.00027$ of the total probability.
 Figure~\ref{fig:SurfaceDensitySimulation}(a) compares the computed marginal quasi-stationary distribution scaled to a continuum density via Eq.~(\ref{discreteToMarginalX}) with the diffusion limit exponential density.
 The close agreement confirms the suitability of the chosen parameters $\lambda$ and $m_{\rm max}$.
 It remains to choose $r_{12}$ and $r_{21}$ in a way that will enable the range of validity of the small expansion parameter $\theta$ to be determined.

 Because of the scale invariance of the quasi-stationary distribution, Eq.(\ref{gScaling}), the only free parameters in the diffusion limit are the rate matrix elements $\gamma_{ij}$ relevant to $\alpha = -\tfrac{1}{2}$, and these can be specified in terms of the parameters $\theta$ and $P_{ij}$.
-From Eqs.~(\ref{diffusionScaling}) and (\ref{YtoXscaling}) the diffusion limit rate matrix is
+From Eqs.~(\ref{alphaDef}) and (\ref{YtoXscaling}) the diffusion limit rate matrix is

 For $d=2$ the PIM form of the rate matrix, $P_{ij} = \pi_j$ is appropriate, so